lgtm-migrator/cds-jest/README.md

   it('should support read with information', async () => {

     // connect to database to perform mock and spy,
-    // MUST, FIRSTLY, CONNECT TO DB, otherwise the framework will throw error say there is no db connection const db = await cds.connect.to("db")
+    // MUST, FIRSTLY, CONNECT TO DB,
+    // otherwise the framework will throw error say that there is no db connection const db = await cds.connect.to("db")
     // mock return value
     db.run.mockResolvedValueOnce({ ID: "6fb19609-dfed-4be7-a935-66ea4338c13f", Name: "TheoSun" })